 Remember the hilarious old “Who’s On First” bit with comic geniuses Bud Abbott and Lou Costello?
-Do you sometimes feel like you’re Costello planning your fleet recovery strategy, and Abbott is handling all of your fleet supplier relations – especially in current conditions?
+Do you sometimes feel like you’re Costello planning your fleet recovery strategy, and Abbott is handling all of your supplier relations for your fleet management needs – especially in current conditions?

 Who’s on ‘fleet.’
 Yes.